noahmlee/lost-cove/content/Notes/Testing Philosophy.md

 ---
 ## Testing Philosophy

 Developers are notoriously kind to the software they create.
-This is human nature—we’re close to our code and tend to use it as we intended it to be used.
+This is human nature, we’re close to our code and tend to use it as we intended it to be used.
 However, real users often take unexpected paths or run into edge cases that weren't accounted for during development.
 That’s where testing becomes essential.

 ### Verification and Validation